-Each year the conference brings together a deliberately eclectic group of speakers and challenges them to share transformative ideas in concise, powerful talks.
-The aim is for delegates to be challenged by perspectives outside their own experience, specialism and locality.
+Now in its eleventh year, the Museum Ideas conference has welcomed thousands of museum workers from over 30 countries.
+Each year the conference brings together speakers to share transformative ideas in concise, powerful talks.
 What unites the conference is the passion, commitment and enthusiasm of contributors along with their desire to share valuable expertise and experience.

 At the 2018 conference award-winning playwright Linda Brogan spoke about the ‘Excavating The Reno’ community project in Manchester’s Moss Side.
 Bringing together archaeologists, artists, social historians and the public, the project explored the story of a soul and funk club that became a sanctuary from racism in the 1970s.
 Linda’s talk was extraordinary.
 This is what Sandra Shakespeare from Museum Detox had to say about it: “Excellent to see the work of Excavating The Reno — an absolutely remarkable fresh change to see such honesty at a museum conference where the tendency is always to showcase the great and the good.
 It was deeply moving to witness vulnerability and authenticity.”
 This was echoed by Dhikshana Pering: “Still thinking about the Excavating The Reno project at Museum Ideas — hands down no conference session in my life has left such an impact”